 Some Agencies Do Special Reporting

-You have a right to view your credit reports and you're entitled to order a free report from each of the major credit reporting agencies once each year.
-Just visit AnnualCreditReport.com to make the request.
-You can also get a copy of your report at no charge if you've been turned down for credit, but you have to make the request within 60 days.
+You have a right to view your credit reports and you're entitled to receive a free report from each of the major credit reporting agencies once a year.
+Visit AnnualCreditReport.com to make the request, or call 877-322-8228.

-You can purchase your credit report directly from any of the credit reporting agencies at any time.
-Two of the major agencies, Equifax and Experian, offer credit reports which include information from the three major credit reporting agencies in a single document.
+You can purchase additional credit reports directly from any of the CRAs at any time if you want to check where you stand more than once a year.
+Even though they're separate entities, two of the major agencies—Equifax and Experian—offer credit reports which include some information from the three major credit reporting agencies in a single document.

 Disputing Information in Your Report